 So, like any inventive 20-somethings marooned in vacation paradise, Vyas and Chipman headed over to the public library in the “downtown” area of Cruz Bay and logged on to the Internet.
 If breweries could make beer, why couldn’t they?
 A few clicks later, they had ordered a $50 beer-making kit and were on their way.

-The very first batch of more than 1,300 cases of Tropical Mango Pale Ale arrived on a 40-foot container from their bottling partner in Portland Maine, Shipyard Brewing Company.
-Chipman and Vyas boarded the car ferry from St. John to St. Thomas and loaded half of the beer in a rented warehouse on St. Thomas, and the other half into a truck to store in their apartment on St. John.
+The very first batch of more than 1,300 cases of Tropical Mango Pale Ale arrived on a 40-foot container from their stateside bottling partner.
+Chipman and Vyas boarded the car ferry from St. John to St. Thomas and loaded half trailer load of the beer in a rented warehouse on St. Thomas, and the other half into a truck to store in their apartment on St. John.